Creates a mount target for a file system. You can then mount the file system on EC2 instances by using the mount target.

 To create a mount target for a file system, the file system's lifecycle state must be

 In the request, provide the following:

 - VPC in which Amazon EFS creates the mount target

 - Availability Zone in which Amazon EFS creates the mount target

 - IP address range from which Amazon EFS selects the IP address of the mount target (if you don't specify an IP address in the request)

 After creating the mount target, Amazon EFS returns a response that includes, a

 .
 You use this IP address when mounting the file system in an EC2 instance.
 You can also use the mount target's DNS name when mounting the file system.
-The EC2 instance on which you mount the file system via the mount target can resolve the mount target's DNS name to its IP address.
+The EC2 instance on which you mount the file system by using the mount target can resolve the mount target's DNS name to its IP address.
 For more information, see How it Works: Implementation Overview

 Note that you can create mount targets for a file system in only one VPC, and there can be only one mount target per Availability Zone.
 That is, if the file system already has one or more mount targets created for it, the subnet specified in the request to add another mount target must meet the following requirements:

 - Must belong to the same VPC as the subnets of the existing mount targets